 Swelling the breeze that sighed along the lengthening glen

-Seeing the splendor of Ali’s court and the Greek cultural revival, he describes it as being “superior in wealth, refinement and learning” to any other Greek town.
-However, Byron had mixed feelings about the Pasha and in a letter to his mother, criticized his cruelty:
+Seeing the splendor of Ali’s court and the broader Greek cultural revival, he describes it as “superior in wealth, refinement, and learning” to any other Greek town.
+At the same time, he remained critical of Ali’s cruelty, portraying him in a letter to his mother as both charismatic and dangerously ruthless.
+This combination of admiration and condemnation helped shape Ali’s image in European literature.

 “He said he was certain I was a man of birth because I had small ears, curling hair, and little white hands, and expressed himself pleased with my appearance and garb.
 He told me to consider him as a father whilst I was in Turkey, and said he looked on me as his son.
 Indeed he treated me like a child, sending me almonds and sugared sherbet, fruit and sweetmeats twenty times a day.
 He begged me to visit him often, and at night when he was more at leisure… His Highness is sixty years old, very fat and not tall, but with a fine face, light blue eyes and a white beard, his manner is very kind and at the same time he possesses that dignity which I find universal amongst the Turks. – He has the appearance of anything but his real character for he is a remorseless tyrant, guilty of the most horrible cruelties, very brave and so good a general, that they call him the Mahometan Buonaparte… He has been a mighty warrior but is as barbarous as he is successful, roasting rebels etc. etc.”

 Today, there are several memorials and sites associated with Ali Pashë’s legacy in Albania and Greece.
-The most prominent reminder of his reign in the region are the castles he built, including the Kalaja e Ali Pashës [Ali Pasha’s Castle] in Tepelenë and Castle of Ioannina in Greece.
-There are also several museums in the region that showcase artifacts and information related to his life and legacy, such as the Ali Pashë and Revolutionary Period Museum in Ioannina.
+The most prominent reminders of his rule are the castles he built, including those in Tepelenë and Ioannina.
+There are also several museums in the region that preserve artifacts and historical accounts of his life and legacy, such as the Ali Pashë and Revolutionary Period Museum in Ioannina.
 His tomb can also be found in Ioannina.
+His legacy endures as that of a complex and contradictory figure – both a brutal warlord and a capable ruler – whose life reflects the turbulent final centuries of Ottoman rule in the Balkans.

 Sources